sweattep/modern_quotes/README.md

 >study Jewish culture and learn how to emulate it.
 How to work together, develop economically and make government accountable.

 >At the end of the day, you fall back on your habits.
 How consistent are you going to be?

+>The bulk of this money went to Steam/Xbox/Playstation/Nintendo storefronts